Sierra Leone: Food and customs

-Rice is the staple food of Sierra Leone and is consumed at virtually every meal daily.
+Rice is the staple food of Sierra Leone and is consumed at virtually every meal.
 The rice is prepared in numerous ways, and topped with a variety of sauces made from some of Sierra Leone's favourite toppings, including potato leaves, cassava leaves, crain crain, okra soup, fried fish and groundnut stew.

-Along the streets of towns and cities across Sierra Leone, one can find foods consisting of fruit, vegetables and snacks such as fresh mangoes, oranges, pineapple, fried plantains, ginger beer, fried potato, fried cassava with pepper sauce; small bags of popcorn or peanuts, bread, roasted corn, or skewers of grilled meat or shrimp.
+Along the streets of towns and cities across Sierra Leone, one can find foods consisting of fruit, vegetables and snacks such as fresh mangoes, oranges, pineapple, fried plantains, ginger beer, fried potato, fried cassava with pepper sauce; bags of popcorn or peanuts, bread, roasted corn, or skewers of grilled meat or shrimp.

 Poyo is a popular Sierra Leonean drink.
-It is a sweet, lightly fermented palm wine, and is found in bars in towns and villages across the country.
-Poyo bars are areas of lively informal debate about politics, football, basketball, entertainment and other issues.
+It is a sweet, lightly fermented palm wine.